 - The sauce is now sold in over 160 countries around the world and the labels are translated into 22 languages and dialects.
 Tabasco is even part of the official space shuttle menus and given to American overseas soldiers in their MREs or meals ready to eat.

 - One of the many great things to love about Tabasco Pepper Sauce is the natural ingredients list that includes three simple ingredients: vinegar, red pepper, and salt.
 Since there is no preservative this can cause the sauce to separate, and hence the need to shake it before using.

-- Tabasco is certified Kosher, Halal, and gluten free.
+- Tabasco is certified Kosher, Halal, and gluten-free.
 In each teaspoon of Tabasco, there are 0 calories, fat, carbohydrates, and protein.
-But it does contain 35 mg (1% DV) of sodium.
+It does contain 35 mg (1% DV) of sodium.
 According to the company "...other hot sauces can contain four to five times more sodium than TABASCO® Original Red Sauce per serving..."

-- The original Tabasco sauce has a Scoville rating of 2,500-5,000 SHU.
+- The original Tabasco sauce has a Scoville rating of 2,500 to 5,000 SHU.
 The habanero variety is the spiciest in the collection but the original is the second spiciest.

 - According to the Tabasco website, "A 2-oz. bottle of our Original Red Sauce contains at least 720 drops."
 (There are 60 drops per teaspoon; 3 teaspoons per tablespoon; 2 tablespoons per fluid ounce and 2 fluid ounces per bottle).